Content starts here

 The Indianapolis Vision Zero Task Force is a city-wide initiative directed at eliminating traffic-related fatalities and serious injuries by 2035.
 The 15-member Task Force focuses on improving safety for all road users (pedestrians, cyclists, transit riders, and drivers) throughout Indianapolis and Marion County.

-Throughout Indiana nearly 840,000 Hoosiers care for an older parent, spouse or other loved one, helping them to live safely and independently at home.
+Here in Indiana, 837,000 Hoosiers care for an older parent, spouse or other loved one, helping them live independently at home—where they want to be.
 These family caregivers take on huge responsibilities that can be overwhelming, stressful and exhausting.
-Many also juggle full- or part-time jobs.
+They juggle full- or part-time jobs, and many are still raising families.

 Search AARP Indiana